 "What moron gives a sweetheart declamation?
 Strong language often leads to consternation.
 Keep speech convincing, words familiar, and flattering, as if you spoke to her."

-If Erich Fromm's 20th-century masterpiece, The Art of Loving informs us in grand, universe-wide terms we must adopt a personality of love, a method of selflessness to love truly, then Ovid (March 43 BC – 17/18 AD) The Art of Love tells us, the exact opposite.
+If Erich Fromm's 20th-century masterpiece, The Art of Loving, informs us in grand, universe-wide terms we must adopt a personality of love, a method of selflessness to love genuinely, then Ovid's The Art of Love tells us the exact opposite.

-"Eat with grace - " Ovid advises females; and to males, "Play while you can."
+"Eat with grace - " Ovid (43 BC – 17/18 AD) advises females, and to the males, he advises: "Play while you can."
 The Art of Love is a comical, genius, how-to book of seduction, passion, intrigue, and ingenuity.
+Written, naturally, in verse.

 "Of mourning. the elegiac quatrain abab in iambic pentameter was developed by Thomas Gray for his country churchyard."